 Celebrity chefs are nothing new – especially the celebrity chefs at Pearson Airport.
-Airports are becoming more of a destination and many celebrity chefs have their sights set on airports as the new frontier.
+Airports are becoming more of a destination, and many celebrity chefs have their sights set on airports as the new frontier.

 39 million people travel through Pearson International Airport each year – of those, one hundred thousand are wandering through Terminal 1 every day.
-That’s a lot of people to feed – and more and more of those travellers are seeking out less “traditional” airport meals.
+That’s a lot of people to feed – and more and more of those travelers are seeking out less “traditional” airport meals.

 While we used to be satisfied with a soggy sandwich on the way to our gates, our tastes have gone up a scale and airports are meeting that demand by bringing in some of the best chefs around.
 Our first stop?
 Celebrity chefs at Pearson International Airport in Toronto.

 1. Twist.
 Chef Roger Mooking’s new restaurant features buttermilk fried chicken with fried basil and honey lime dip, an espresso-rubbed burger, and mussels for a “twist” on standard comfort foods.